Music of Ethiopia: Contemporary scene

 The electronic dance music in Ethiopia was not fully developed until mid-2010, although some electronic music employment with hip hop element began in the 2000s.

 In 2018, a DJ and recording artist named Rophnan introduced the country to his own version of electronic dance music, winning the album of the year award and changing the mainstream music scene further.
+Along with the Ethiopian diaspora, western artists such as JID, Billy Woods (Aethiopes), and Yves Tumor (Bekelé Berhanu) have also taken influence from the nations music.
+Global superstar the Weeknd (Abel Tesfaye), born in Canada to Ethiopian parents from the Amhara ethnicity, would later go on to be one of the world's best-selling music artists.